Providing health and safety advice in respect of building

 The Construction (Design and Management) Regulations

-We regularly act and provide professional services
+We can act and provide professional services as CDM

-with the regulations.
+regulations.

 We value highly and ensure development of a close working